cms-PdmV/cmsPdmV/mcm/tests/README.md

 # Test folder

-This folder contains all the software and packages related to testing.
-No module in test folder should be referenced by any other part of the application.
-Currently, this folder only stores system tests related to check the API and the underlying functionality.
-For this reason:

-1. There is an isolated `requirements.txt` file that described the required packages.
-2. The interpreter version used for writing and executing the test is: **Python 3.11**
+This folder includes a Python package with all the tests cases to check McM's API and its features.
+Currently, it acts as a black box/isolated test.

+**THIS MODULE MUST NOT BE IMPORTED/USED IN ANY OTHER PART OF MCM'S APPLICATION CODE.**

+#### Development version

+Create an isolated virtual environment using a Python version >= 3.9 via:

+`python3.9 -m venv venv && source ./venv/bin/activate`

+Install `poetry` and the required dependencies.

+`pip install poetry && poetry install`

+Run the test suite via:
+`poetry run pytest -s -vv`